 Emergency Relief Food Hub (May 2020 - March 2021)

 In May 2020, in partnership with Southwark Council, we found a new role as a temporary food hub, storing and distributing emergency food and other essential supplies to households in crisis.
 This was to support them through the various lockdowns, and to meet the increasing local need which has been overwhelming existing food banks since the pandemic started.
 This service was open to families and individuals in SE16 who were struggling financially and required support to get the food they needed.

 Essential food and supplies were sorted and delivered by a small team of staff (including using our minibus) and volunteers with cars and bikes.
 But it was always intended to be an emergency response to an emergency situation.
 Fortunately, with the rate of vaccinations being ramped up, we saw that there was light at the end of the lockdown tunnel, and that we could start to reclaim the Old Mortuary as a meeting place rather than a food store.

-We were very grateful to the funders and individual donors who contributed so generously to our food hub operations.
-Other providers, who are larger and better resourced, are, however, now helping to ensure that people are not left without support.
+We are very grateful to the funders and individual donors who contributed so generously to our food hub operations.
+Other providers, who are larger and better resourced, are now helping to ensure that people are not left without support.

-If you still are still struggling with not having enough to eat, get in touch with the Time & Talents team, who can help you access other services.
+If you are still struggling with not having enough to eat, get in touch with the Time & Talents team, who can help you access other services.